 Changing how I hire has been the most satisfying thing I have ever done in my entire professional career.
 What about you?
 What do you think employers owe those they do not hire, and how can you help?

-On February 10, 2014, shut down my business unit and retired from Wall Street, and then I created BetterWorkWorld.com to help employers find better ways of hiring people and treat them after they do.
-Check it out.
+On February 10, 2014, shut down my business unit and retired from Wall Street.
+Since then I have been helping employers find better ways of hiring people and treating them better after they do.
+I would love to help you too.